 Property Name Description and Syntax General Hue LDAP Properties Authentication Backend Authentication Mode.
 Select desktop.auth.backend.LdapBackend. backend Multiple backends are allowed.
 Create a list and add it to the Hue safety-valve.
-LDAP URL URL for the LDAP server. ldap_url Syntax: ldaps://<ldap_server>:&lt;636&gt; or ldap://<ldap_server>:&lt;389&gt;</ldap_server></ldap_server> Important : To prevent usernames and passwords from transmitting in the clear, use ldaps:// or ldap:// + "Enable LDAP TLS".
+LDAP URL URL for the LDAP server. ldap_url Syntax:ldaps:// <ldap_server>:<636> or ldap://<ldap_server>:<389></ldap_server></ldap_server> Important : To prevent usernames and passwords from transmitting in the clear, use ldaps:// or ldap:// + "Enable LDAP TLS".
 Create LDAP users on login Flag to create new LDAP users at Hue login. create_users_on_login If true, any user who logs into Hue is automatically created.
 If false, only users that exist in useradmin can log in.
-Direct Bind Properties Active Directory Domain nt_domain For direct binding with Active Directory only.
+Direct Bind Properties · Active Directory Domain nt_domain For direct binding with Active Directory only.
 Typically maps to the user email address or ID in conjunction with the domain.
 Allows Hue to authenticate without having to follow LDAP references to other partitions.
 Hue binds with User Principal Names (UPNs) if provided.
-Example: ad. <mycompany>.com</mycompany> Important: Do not use nt_domain when binding with a username pattern or if using search bind.
-LDAP Username Pattern ldap_username_pattern For direct binding with LDAP (non-Active Directory) only (because AD uses UPNs which have a space in them).
-Tadp_abername_paceern Username Pattern finds the user attempting to login into LDAP by adding the username to a predefined DN string.
-Use <username></username> to reference the user logging in.
-An example is Count Dind Duon oution "uid= <username>,ou=people,dc=mycompany,dc=com".</username> Search Bind Properties Use Search Bind Authentication Flag to enable/disable search binding.
+Example: ad. <mycompany>.com</mycompany> Important: Do not use nt_domain with LDAP Username Pattern or Search Bind on page 90.
+LDAP Username Pattern For direct binding with LDAP (non-Active Directory) only (because AD uses UPNs which have a space in them).
+Username Pattern finds the user attempting to login into LDAP by adding the username to a predefined DN string.
+Use < username > to reference the user logging in.
+An example is "uid= <username>,ou=people,dc=mycompany,dc=com".</username> Search Bind Properties Use Search Bind Authentication Flag to enable/disable Search Bind on page 90.

-Property Name Description and Syntax search_bind_authentication LDAP Search Base Distinguished name to use as a search base for finding users and groups. base_dn Syntax:dc=ad, dc=sec, dc=mycompany,dc=com Encryption Properties LDAP Server CA Certificate Full path to .pem file with Certificate Authority (CA) chain used to sign the LDAP server certificate.
+Property Name Description and Syntax search_bind_authentication LDAP Search Base Distinguished name to use as a search base for finding users and groups. base_dn Syntax:dc=ad, dc=sec, dc=mycompany,dc=com Encryption Properties LDAP Server CA Certificate Full path to .pem file with Certificate Authority (CA) chain used to sign ldap_cert the LDAP server certificate.
 If left blank, all certificates are trusted and otherwise encrypted usernames and passwords are vulnerable to attack.
-Enable LDAP TLS Flag to enable/disable encryption with StartTLS . use_start_tls Import / Sync Properties LDAP Bind User Distinguished Name Bind user.
-Only use if LDAP/AD does not support anonymous binds.
-(Typically, LDAP supports anonymous binds and AD does not.)
-Bind User differs per auth type: Search Bind: username@domain Direct Bind with NT Domain: username Direct Bind with Username Pattern: DN string (and same as LDAP Username Pattern) LDAP Bind Password Bind user password. bind_password Filter Properties LDAP User Filter General LDAP filter to restrict search of valid users.
-Only used by Search Bind authentication and LDAP Sync.
+Enable LDAP TLS Flag to enable/disable encryption with StartTLS . use_start_tls Import / Sync Properties · LDAP Bind User Distinguished Name Bind user.
+Only use if LDAP/AD does not support anonymous binds. bind_dn (Typically, LDAP supports anonymous binds and AD does not.)
+Bind User differs per auth type: Search Bind: username@domain Direct Bind with NT Domain: username Direct Bind with Username Pattern: DN string (and same as LDAP) Username Pattern) LDAP Bind Password Bind user password. bind_password Filter Properties · LDAP User Filter General LDAP filter to restrict search of valid users.
+Only used by Search user_filter Bind authentication and LDAP Sync.
 The default is objectclass= but can differ.
 For example, some LDAP environments support Posix objects for nix authentication and the user filter might need to be objectclass=posixAccount.
-LDAP Username Attribute Username to search against (the attribute in LDAP that contains the username).
-Typical attributes include sAMAccountName (default for AD/LDAP) and uid (LDAP default).
+LDAP Username Attribute Username to search against (the attribute in LDAP that contains the user_name_attr username). uid (LDAP default).
 Maintain case sensitivity when setting attributes for AD/LDAP.
-LDAP Group Filter group_filter General LDAP filter to restrict search of valid groups.
-Only used by LDAP Sync (not authentication).
+LDAP Group Filter General LDAP filter to restrict search of valid groups.
+Only used by LDAP group_filter Sync (not authentication).
 If left blank, no filtering is used and all groups in LDAP are synced.
 The default is objectclass= but can differ.
 For example, some LDAP environments support Posix objects for nix authentication and the user filter might need to be objectclass=posixGroup.
-LDAP Group Name Attribute group_name_attr Group name to search against (the attribute in LDAP that contains the groupname).
+LDAP Group Name Attribute Group name to search against (the attribute in LDAP that contains the group_name_attr groupname).